jonleopard/dotfile-starter/README.md

 ### Practice

-Now that all that is installed, we can start symlinking some dotfiles.
-To demonstrate this example, load up a finder and navigiate to your home directory.
+Now we can start symlinking some dotfiles.
+To demonstrate, open a finder and navigiate to your home directory.
 Make sure invisable files are displaying with either ` CMD + SHIFT + .` or run this `defaults write com.apple.finder AppleShowAllFiles YES` in your shell.

 There is just one directory in this repo `zsh`.
 We will add more later. `zsh` contains a zsh dotfile named `.zshrc_test`.
 Once you run stow on the zsh directory, you should see that dotfile show up in your home directory.
 Try it out:

 Run `stow zsh`, and then look at your home directory again

 You can also avoid using stow altogether if you wish.
-But as your environment grows, its best to use some sort of dotfile manager or symlink farm manager to help you keep everything clean and organized.
+But as your environment grows, its best to use some sort of dotfile/symlink farm manager to help you keep everything clean and organized.
 I chose stow because its very tiny (no dependencies, I believe?), and simple to use once you wrap your head how it works.

 I wrote a small [blog post](https://jonleopard.com/blog/dotfile-management-with-gnu-stow) on stow a while back, feel free to check it out.